Karen Joy Fowler: Long-form works

 Fowler's other genre works also tended to focus on odd corners of the nineteenth century experiencing the unexpected or fantastic.
 Her second novel, The Sweetheart Season (1996) is a romantic comedy infused with historical and fantasy elements.

 Her 2004 novel The Jane Austen Book Club become a critical and popular success including being on The New York Times bestsellers list.
 Six members of an early 21st-century book club discuss Jane Austen books.
-Although it is not a science fiction or fantasy work, science fiction does play an integral part to the novel's plot.
+Although it is not a science fiction or fantasy work, science fiction does play an integral part in the novel's plot.

 In Wit's End, a young woman visits her godmother, one of America's most successful mystery writers.

 Fowler's novel, We Are All Completely Beside Ourselves (2013), is told from the perspective of Rosemary, a college student, while attending University of California, Davis in her early twenties.
 She reflects on her early life in Indiana while the main events of the story unfold in the present.
 Raised by academic parents (including a father who is professor of behavioral psychology at Indiana University Bloomington) with her brother Lowell and a chimpanzee named Fern, Rosemary begins to discovery university secrets that relate to her past.
 When Fern, added to the family as part of a long-term research study, suddenly disappears, Lowell leaves home to search for her.
 The novel was a critical success, with contemporary authors and pundits acclaiming the narrative and writing style.
 It won the PEN/Faulkner Award for Fiction in 2014.
 It was also shortlisted for the 2014 Nebula Award and 2014 Man Booker Prize.

 Fowler's novel, Booth, involves a family of Shakespearean actors best known for their connection to Lincoln's assassin John Wilkes Booth.
 It was longlisted for the 2022 Booker Prize.